 Google Ads offers some automated bid structuring, which helps initially, but soon you will want to manually manage your bids.
 Learning how to do this will take time; looking through the forums and asking the right questions of the right people will help.

-Conferences like ad:tech, Pubcon and Search Marketing Expo offer sessions and seminars on best practices and how to manage search engine marketing campaigns.
+Conferences like ad:tech, Pubcon, and Search Marketing Expo offer sessions and seminars on best practices and how to manage search engine marketing campaigns.

 PPC bid management can be “tricky” in programs such as Google Ads.
-Setting up a campaign is fairly easy, managing it can be frustrating if you don’t know what you are doing.
+Setting up a campaign is fairly easy, but managing it can be frustrating if you don’t know what you are doing.
 Figuring out where the “sweet spot” position is for your industry and what keywords to target can be difficult.

 In some engines, knowing what dollar amount to set as the maximum or minimum and how it will affect your position is not always straightforward.
-Some things are learned by trial and error and only over time you can become a pay-per-click pro.
+Some things are learned by trial and error, and only over time, you can become a pay-per-click pro.

 Google Ads is considered by many to be “the king” of all PPC search engines.
 It provides sponsored listings on the Web’s top portals and search engines.
 On the search network, ads are shown both on Google search results pages and the search results pages of other properties (Google’s search partners) within the search network.